How to Select a Blogging Topic That Pays

 You’ll want to use wisdom when selecting a profitable blog topic.
 You want to write about your passion.
 That’s important because that will motivate you to blog consistently over the long haul as you’ll need to do.
 Yes, at the same time you’ll want to determine the “felt need” of the people for whom you intend to write.

 A “felt need” is a problem that people are experiencing.
-These problems are indistinguishable from a real need.
+These problems are indistinguishable from a genuine need.
 Your blog posts should offer solutions to the wants, wishes, hopes and fears of your readers, as well as helping them accomplish tasks (“how-to”), enhance relationships, or make decisions.
 People have problems and they use the internet to find solutions.
 You can supply them in your genre.

 Your goal when selecting a topic to blog about is finding the balance.
 You want to write about a topic that interests you, but you cannot forget your readers.
 You must give them content that captivates their interest and helps them live happier more productive lives.